Sag Harbor-Based Digital Artist Is Making Big Waves

 Armed with a cinema camera and grip gear, as well as a drone operated from his cellphone, Sag Harbor-based digital artist Harris Allen wades into the chilly waters of Great Peconic Bay to document its “golden hour” waves.
 “It’s easy to see the stark contrast that illuminates the water during this time,” says Allen, whose digital “window sculptures” evoke a sense of natural movement and infinite expression.

-Allen grew up in rural Indiana, where he became fascinated with water while learning how to sail on Lake Maxinkuckee.
+Allen grew up in Illinois, and became fascinated with water while learning how to sail at summer camp on Indiana’s Lake Maxinkuckee.
 More than a digital artist, Allen is still an avid sailor today.
 He races Beetle Cats at Breakwater Yacht Club on Wednesdays and at Georgica Association on weekends.
 “I’ve always been drawn to the water surrounding the North and South forks, the distinct nuances of the flow and texture,” he says.
 “When you cross Long Island Sound by ferry, you get a unique, four-story-high perspective of the water, which I try to re-create in my work.”

 In his studio, Allen edits, frames, trims, and crops terabytes of footage using Final Cut Pro software.
 “As a kid,” he recounts, “I learned how to edit on an early version of iMovie.
 I would shoot and edit a video every day to develop my skills.”